OwenCochell/cursepy/docs/source/advn/collection.rst

 In this section,
 we will go over the internal data structures
 HC uses to organize and store components.
-Knowing this info is not necessary at all for using capy!
+Knowing this info is not necessary at all for using cursepy!
-However, if you want to get into capy development, or simply wish to have a deeper understanding, then this section could be useful for you.
+However, if you want to get into cursepy development, or simply wish to have a deeper understanding, then this section could be useful for you.